• Skip to primary navigation

 Instructions

-• I'd strongly recommend using grams (and teaspoons for the smaller amounts) rather than cups for this recipe (especially for the custard)!
+• I'd strongly recommend using grams (and teaspoons for the smaller amounts) for the best results.
+Like all my recipes, I tested this recipe using grams!

-• Use a pastry brush to liberally grease your small tart tins with melted butter.
+• Generously brush your small tart tins with melted butter.

 • Add all the pastry ingredients to a food processor and pulse until just combined.
 If your pastry is too soft to be rolled out, place it in an airtight container and chill it in the fridge for about 1 hour.

-• On a lightly floured surface, roll out your pastry to about 5 mm thick (a little less than ¼ inch).
-Using a circular cookie cutter slightly larger than your tart tins (my cutter was 9 cm or 3.5 inches wide), cut rounds out from the pastry.
+• On a lightly floured surface, roll out your pastry to about 5mm thick (a little less than 1/4 inch).
+Using a circular cookie cutter slightly larger than your tart tins (my cutter was 9cm or 3.5 inches wide), cut circles out from the pastry.

-• Transfer the pastry rounds to your tart tins and press the pastry against the bottom and sides.
+• Transfer the pastry circles to your tart tins and press the pastry against the bottom and sides.
 If there are any holes, patch them up with more pastry.

-• To prepare for blind baking, place similar or smaller sized tart or cupcake tins on top.
-See the blog post for a visual guide on blind baking hacks!
+• To prepare for blind baking, place similar or smaller-sized tart or cupcake tins on top.
+See the blog post for a visual guide!
 Chill the pastry shells in the fridge for at least 30 minutes.

-• When you're ready to bake the shells, preheat the oven to 180°C (350°F).
-When the oven is ready, bake the shells for around 15 minutes or until the edges are slightly golden brown.
+• Preheat your oven to 180ยฐC (350ยฐF).
+When your oven is ready, bake the pastry for around 15 minutes or until the edges are slightly golden brown.

 • Set aside to cool.
 Remove the blind baking tins when the tarts are completely cool.
 Store in an airtight container at room temperature or in the fridge until needed.

-• In a small bowl, combine the custard powder and a few tablespoons of soy milk until there are no lumps.
+• In a medium-sized saucepan, mix the custard powder with a few tablespoons of milk until there are no lumps.

-• Add all the custard ingredients to a medium-size saucepan over medium-high heat.
-Whisk consistently while the custard heats up.
+• Add the rest of the custard ingredients to the saucepan and place over medium-high heat.
+Whisk the custard consistently while the custard heats up.
 Gently boil the custard for about 3-5 minutes then remove from the heat.
+The heat activates the agar so it's important that the custard reaches boiling point.

-• Your custard may have little clumps or bubbles throughout.
-If so, place a sieve over a wide pouring jug and carefully pour the hot custard in the sieve.
-The leftover custard should be smooth and free from bubbles.
+• If your custard has little lumps throughout, place a sieve over a wide pouring jug and carefully pour the hot custard into the sieve.
+The leftover custard should be smooth.

-• Place all your baked tart shells (while they're still in their tins) on a large tray or in a container.
-Gently pour the custard into each tart shell.
+• Place your baked tart shells (while they're still in their tins) on a large tray or in a container.
+Carefully pour the custard into each tart shell.
 Allow them to sit at room temperature for 5 minutes then transfer them to the fridge for 1-2 hours or until set.
-The tarts will also set at room temperature but the fridge speeds up the process.
+The custard will set at room temperature but the fridge speeds up the process.

-• The tarts are set if you can insert a toothpick in the middle and the toothpick stands by itself.
-The tarts are ready to serve!
-The tarts can be kept at room temperature for a few hours before serving.
-Alternatively, store the egg tarts in the fridge in an airtight container for up to 5 days.
+• The tarts are set if you can insert a toothpick in the middle of the custard and the toothpick doesn't fall down.
+Serve the tarts at room temperature.
+Store the egg tarts in an airtight container at room temperature for a few hours or in the fridge for up to 5 days.

 Notes